KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 -Hybrid MPI + OpenMP execution models

 ## Aim of Running These Test Cases

-The objective of running both simpleFoam and the LJ melt benchmark was to evaluate how different HPC workload types respond to system-level tuning, and how these responses translate into productivity-to-energy cost ratios.
-Specifically, the aims were:
+The primary objective of running both the OpenFOAM simpleFoam solver and the LAMMPS 3D Lennard-Jones (LJ) melt benchmark is to evaluate how distinct HPC workload types respond to system-level tuning, and to quantify how these responses influence the productivity-to-energy cost ratio.
+By selecting a memory-bound application (OpenFOAM) and a compute-bound application (LAMMPS), the study provides a comprehensive view across the spectrum of HPC workloads.

+Specifically, the aims of these experiments are as follows:

-### 1.Measure the Trade-off Between Performance and Energy Consumption
+ - Measure the Trade-Off Between Performance and Energy Consumption

-We manipulated CPU frequency, parallelization strategy, and execution layout to observe how each parameter affects:
+  By systematically adjusting key system parameters—including CPU frequency, parallelization strategy, and process/thread placement—we aim to understand their impact on:

--Execution time
--Power draw
--Total energy consumed
--Work done per joule
+ -Execution Time: How long the workload takes to complete under different configurations.

+-Power Draw: The instantaneous and average electrical power consumed during execution.

+ -Total Energy Consumed: The cumulative energy used, integrating power over time.

+ -Work Done per Joule: A measure of efficiency, indicating how much computational work is accomplished per unit of energy consumed.

+Through these measurements, the study identifies configurations that provide an optimal balance between performance and energy efficiency.
+This approach allows HPC practitioners to make informed decisions about tuning legacy hardware for sustainable, cost-effective scientific computation.
 ## Parameters and Metrics Tuned in the OpenFOAM Performance Experiments

 During the performance and energy-efficiency evaluation of OpenFOAM, several hardware-level, system-level, and application-level parameters were deliberately tuned.
 These adjustments allowed us to study their direct impact on runtime, power consumption, and overall efficiency.
 Below is a breakdown of what was changed, why, and what behaviour it influences.